jadebono/DLT5141/README.md

 ## `3.
 Cloning this Repo`

-To clone this repo to a local folder and open it in VS Code
+To clone this repo to a local folder and open it in VS Code:

 1. Navigate to a folder in which you want to download this repo;
 1. clone the repo which will download the repo into its own folder called DLT5141;
-1. Navigate to the DLT5141 folder and open it in VS Code
+1. Navigate to the DLT5141 folder and open it in VS Code.

 ```bash
 cd repos